 SQA skills for learning, skills for life and skills for work framework definition Suggested approaches for learning and teaching Applying is the ability to use existing information to solve a problem in a different context, and to plan, organise and complete a task.
-Wherever possible, learners could be given the opportunity to apply the skills, knowledge and understanding they have developed to solve straightforward problems involving numeracy in a range of real-life contexts.
-Learners could be encouraged to think and talk about how they are going to tackle problems, decide which skills to use and then carry out the calculations or measurements to complete the task.
+Wherever possible, learners could be given the opportunity to apply the skills, knowledge and understanding they have developed to solve mathematical problems in a range of real-life contexts.
+Learners could be encouraged to think about how they are going to tackle problems, decide which skills to use and then carry out the calculations in order to complete the task.
 To determine a learner's level of understanding, learners could be encouraged to show and explain their thinking.
 Analysing and evaluating is the ability to identify and weigh up the features of a situation or issue and to use your judgement of them in coming to a conclusion.
 It includes reviewing and considering any potential solutions.
-Wherever possible, learners could be given the opportunity to interpret the results of their calculations and to draw conclusions.
-Conclusions drawn by the learner could be used to form the basis of any reasoning by making and explaining choices or decisions to solve a given problem.
+Wherever possible, learners could be given the opportunity to identify real-life tasks or situations which require the use of numeracy.
+Learners could be encouraged to analyse the task or situation to decide how it can be addressed and what numerical skills will need to be applied.
+Learners could be given the opportunity to interpret the results of their calculations and to draw conclusions.
+Conclusions drawn by the learner should be used to form the basis of any reasoning demonstrated by making and justifying choices or decisions to solve a given problem.
 Aspects of probability may provide appropriate opportunities for analysis and evaluation.